Category Archives: Reviews

 This original review was written after sailing on Royal Caribbean’s Allure of the Seas in 2017.
 Allure sailed from Ft Lauderdale to Labadee Haiti, Falmouth, Jamaica and Cozumel, Mexico.

 Since that time I’ve taken many Royal Caribbean cruises.
-Some sections are updated to include new information and tips from more recent cruises.
+Some sections have updated to include new information and tips from more recent cruises.

 About me: I have Celiac Disease and as such I must eat a strictly gluten free diet.
 Not by choice but by medical necessity.